LucasHoffSchmidt/Data_Science_Customer_Churn_Prediction/README.md

    - **churn**: Binary variable indicating if the customer churned (1 = churned, 0 = not churned).

 ### Findings
-- We notice that calls_made has a negative value of -2, which we keep in mind for future sections.
+- We notice that calls_made has a negative value of -2, which is not a realistic number.
+The lowest number of calls should be 0, indicating that the customer has made no calls at all.

 ---